stfc/PSyclone/doc/user_guide/psy_data.rst

 .. note:
-    It is the responsibility of the user to make sure that the infrastructure files used during compilation of the Read-Only-Verification library is also used when linking the application.
+    It is the responsibility of the user to make sure that the infrastructure files used during compilation of the Read-Only-Verification library are also used when linking the application.
 Otherwise strange and non-reproducible crashes might happen.